 Push the snow forward rather than lifting it out of the way; pick up only small amounts when needed.
 Your back will thank you.
 As with any lifting activity, use your legs, not your back.
 Keep your knees bent and your back straight.
 Bend and "sit" into the movement, allowing large muscle groups to do most of the work.

 Never work to the point of exhaustion.
 Take frequent breaks.
 If your chest feels tight, stop immediately.
 Dress as you would for any outdoor activity.
 Dressing in layers is best.
 Take extra precautions to keep hands and feet warm.

 Be sure to get your flu shot this season!!!
 Click here for the North Dakota Department of Health Flu Vaccine Information.

-The Flu is high risk for those older than 65, people with chronic medical conditions, pregnant women and young children.
+If you are older than 65, have a chronic medical condition, or pregnant, you have a higher risk of getting the flu.
+Young children are also highly susceptible to the flu.
 If you have the following symptoms, avoid the possibility of spreading the virus to others and stay home for at least 24 hours until after the fever has broken!